Planning Strategies for Required Minimum Distributions

 Investment accounts, such as Roth IRAs and after-tax employer-sponsored retirement plans, provide for “delayed gratification” in that they are funded with after-tax dollars, grow tax free, and withdrawals are not subject to taxation.

 However, other types of accounts, including Traditional IRAs and pre-tax employer-sponsored retirement plans (like your 401(k) plan), provide an immediate tax benefit as contributions are excluded from current taxation.
 Investments held in these accounts grow tax free, but withdrawals are treated as taxable income.
-Once you turn 70½, the IRS requires you to take a certain amount of money out of these types of retirement accounts every year.
-These distributions are called “required minimum distributions” (or, simply, “RMDs”).
+Once you turn 72 (or age 70½ if you were born on or before June 30, 1949), the IRS requires you to take a certain amount of money out of these types of retirement accounts every year.
+These distributions are called “required minimum distributions” (or, simply, "RMDs”).

 Types of accounts subject to RMDs